nrfconnect/sdk-nrf/doc/nrf/libraries/others/bl_storage.rst

 Each update to the counter is written to the next available slot.
 When reading the counter, the bootloader storage library iterates over each slot and returns the largest value.

-The number of available slots, thus the number of different version numbers that can be stored, is configurable through :option:`CONFIG_SB_NUM_VER_COUNTER_SLOTS`.
+The number of available slots, thus the number of different version numbers that can be stored, is configurable through :kconfig:`CONFIG_SB_NUM_VER_COUNTER_SLOTS`.

 The monotonic counter is enabled by default.
-You can disable it through :option:`CONFIG_SB_MONOTONIC_COUNTER`.
+You can disable it through :kconfig:`CONFIG_SB_MONOTONIC_COUNTER`.
 If the counter is enabled, the :ref:`doc_bl_validation` library checks it against an image's version during :c:func:`bl_validate_firmware`.